rawxbee/neopets-scripts/README.md

 <img src="https://i.imgur.com/l8tZf34.png">

 # highlight-followed-users.js
 *This is an edit of the follow_users.js script made by sunbathr.
-The original can be found at https://github.com/moonbathr/neopets/tree/main if you would prefer to use the original*
+The original can be found at https://github.com/moonbathr/neopets/tree/main if you would prefer to use the it*

 Underlines topics made by followed users, highlights their replies